Jeezy: Boss Yo Life Up Gang, Seen It All: The Autobiography and Church in These Streets (2013–2015)

 On May 30, 2014, Jeezy released the first single "Me Ok" from his upcoming fifth studio album Seen It All: The Autobiography.
 On July 1, 2014, he released the second single, "Seen It All", featuring Jay-Z. On August 31, 2015, Jeezy announced that he would release a new project entitled Church in These Streets.
 Four singles were released and the project as a whole came on November 13, 2015.
-It debuted at #4 on the Billboard 200.
+It debuted at No. 4 on the Billboard 200.

 Trap or Die 3, Pressure, TM104: The Legend of the Snowman and retirement (2016–2019)

 On October 28, 2016, Jeezy released his new album Trap or Die 3, which became available for pre-order on iTunes earlier that month.
 It debuted at number one on the Billboard 200, becoming Jeezy's third album to top the chart.

-On December 15, 2017, Jeezy released his eighth studio album Pressure (originally titled Snow Season).
+On December 15, 2017, Jeezy released his eighth studio album Pressure, originally titled Snow Season.

 On August 23, 2019, Jeezy released his ninth album, TM104: The Legend of the Snowman.
 It was planned to be his final album, as he wanted to venture into acting at the time.

-The Recession 2 (2020-present)
+The Recession 2 (2020–2022)

 On November 20, 2020, Jeezy released his tenth studio album, The Recession 2.
 As with the original, The Recession, which was released 12 years prior, it is a reflection of the "current times", as Jeezy explained: "It just really inspired me to touch on some of that, but at the same time, motivate my people and give them something to help them through these times and to celebrate, because the shift is happening".
 The 15-track album features guest appearances from Rick Ross, Ne-Yo, Yo Gotti, E-40, and Demi Lovato, among others.
-The night before the album's release, Jeezy went live for a Verzuz against Gucci Mane.
+The night before the album's release, Jeezy went live for a Verzuz against rival Gucci Mane.
 In addition to the album, he announced a limited series podcast called The (Re)Session Podcast.

+Snofall and Def Jam departure (2022–present)

+On September 30, 2022, Jeezy announced a mixtape to be released the following month to help fulfill his contract with Def Jam Recordings, the label that housed him for over eighteen years.
+On October 21, 2022, the mixtape, Snofall, hosted by Gangsta Grillz DJ Drama was released.

+On Halloween 2023, Jeezy confirmed via Instagram that his contract with Def Jam has been fulfilled, while announcing a double album titled I Might Forgive, But I Don't Forget, which was released on November 3.